cphang99/matrix_playground/README.md

 ##Limitations

 - Currently limited to treatment of 2D matrices only.

+- Note that all matrix elements created need to be destroyed as the array storing the elements are on the heap via `malloc`

 - Some element wise operations assume integers are present and will apply floor arithmetic (notably `sqroot` and `divide` operations).